charlesnutter/drupal-sage/README.md

 ## What it isn't

 This isn't GraphRAG.
 The structured data attempts to contextualize thematic data into structured relationships.
-There's no ontologies or triplets
+There's no ontologies or triplets to be found.

 This setup was meant for DDEV and not production.
 DDEV is wired to Python on your host machine via endpoint to bypass DDEVs container limitations.
 If it's on managed hosting it'll need a sidecar to populate the DB or run the pipeline via a cloud API.